 - Play a game.
 Dogs love hide and seek just as much as little kids.
 We used to play hide and seek with our golden all the time when we lived in an apartment where there was no backyard for her to run around.
 One of my favorite places to hide?
 In the shower with the curtain closed.
 She’d go crazy hearing my voice but not being able to see me, and finally nosing open the curtain to find me hiding inside.
 Another fun game is to sit in plain site with an old towel over your head.
 Let your dog try to get to you by pulling the towel off.
 Being silly with your pooch is often enough to stimulate him mentally and get the wiggles out at the same time

 - Train indoors.
 Take some time to get your dog back up to speed on some basic training cues, or add some advanced tricks to your repertoire.
 Consider your options for dog-friendy indoor workouts that will wear your dog out mentally and physically such as indoor swimming,

 - Take your dog for a ride.
 A simple car ride may be a good distraction from the monotony of being cooped up inside.
 Also, many stores allow dogs, and a change of scenery can be good for everyone.
 Take your dog to the pet store and let him pick out a new toy, or let him tag along to the hardware store (most of them allow dogs) so he can get a little extra attention.
 The employees often enjoy the opportunity to take a break from their work and give your pet a little love, too.

 It’s important to keep your dog active and engaged when the weather gets dreary and cold.
-Our tips can help you keep your pooch in shape and out of trouble when Old Man Winter comes around.
+A dog who has too much energry and is trapped inside may release that energy in negative and destructive ways.
+Pet insurance can help keep you covered if your pup gets into trouble over the winter that results in unexpected veterinary bills.
+Our tips can help you keep your pooch in shape and out of trouble when Old Man Winter comes around!